gumaerc-testorg/14.01sc-fall-2011/content/pages/unit-5-monopoly-and-oligopoly/oligopoly-ii.md

 So far, we have only analyzed one type of oligopoly.
 However, even when there are a small number of firms in a market, they can behave in a variety of different ways.
 We can compare the outcomes from these different types of competition to the competitive market.
 In this lecture, we learn more about different models of oligopoly.

 _Bertrand price competition can be applied to pricing cereal.
-Image courtesy of [ElCapitan](http://www.flickr.com/photos/elcapitan/2388687600/in/photostream/) on Flickr._
+Image courtesy of {{% resource_link "9cdcbc9f-1704-4eb7-9f6c-12270b5486ae" "ElCapitan" %}} on Flickr._

 {{< tdclose >}}